 Our culture, values, and spiritual orientation affect how we live, respond to, and find meaning in life-threatening illness.
 Many feelings we have on this journey – such as fear, anger, powerlessness, and despair – are signs of spiritual distress.
 Yet, even when facing death, we can find solace in feeling appreciated, sharing our life stories, and expressing gratitude and hope.

 Our spiritual counselors offer care to those from a broad range of cultural and religious traditions, as well as those with no religious or spiritual beliefs.
 Knowing we are one human family who are more alike than different, our spiritual counselors’ calming presence and gentle concern create an environment in which connection and peace can occur.
 Spiritual care encourages reflection on successes and failures, hopes and sorrows, and values, goals, and wishes.
-Read how a spiritual counselor helped a patient find peace in writing letters to his two young daughters.
+Learn more about spiritual care, and read how a spiritual counselor helped a patient find peace in writing letters to his two young daughters.

 Our spiritual counselors can: